-I use the All Country World Index ex-US with the S&P 500 in order to be all inclusive and to avoid selection bias.
-Selection is bias is where you select a subset of the data in order to make your results look better or worse.
-EAFE omits Canada and emerging markets which represent a significant 24% of the world’s equity market.
+I use the All Country World ex-US Index along with the S&P 500 in order to be all-inclusive and to avoid selection bias.
+Selection bias is where you select a subset of the data in order to make your results look better or, in this case, worse.
+EAFE omits Canada and emerging markets, which represent a meaningful 24% of the world’s equity market.

-Some of the websites I am aware of impose their own ideas without extensive backtesting or good reasons for what they do.
-You can easily determine the signals yourself with the information in chapter 8 of my book.
-Alternatively, you can use a free Morningstar portfolio or PortfolioVisualizer to get the proper signals.
+The ones I have seen impose their own ideas without having good reasons for their changes.
+You can easily determine the signals yourself with price charts using the information in Chapter 8 of my book.
+Alternatively, you can use a free Morningstar, Portfolio Visualizer, or ETF Screen portfolio to determine the GEM signals.

 Studies here, here, and here show that stocks perform best early in the month.
 This is when institutional investors make changes to their portfolios.
 Prices then are most representative of their true value.
 Rebalancing during that time frame has shown the best results with our models.
 Here are the Sharpe and Sortino ratios for GEM based on the trading day of the month.

-Dual momentum has a trend following component that lags behind whenever a new bull market begins.
-That is the cost of avoiding the carnage of the preceding bear market.
+Dual momentum has a trend-following component that lags when a new bull market begins.
+That is the cost for avoiding the carnage of the preceding bear market.
 It is unfair to look only at a new bull market without also considering the preceding bear market.
 You need to consider at least a full market cycle to make a proper evaluation of performance.
-GEM has outperformed its benchmark portfolio since 2008 which is over a full market cycle.
+GEM has outperformed its benchmark portfolio since 2008, which includes a full market cycle.

-Using MSCI EAFE instead of MSCI ACWI ex-U.S. decreases diversification and lowers GEM’s return by 130 bps annually since MSCI ACWI ex-U.S. became usable in 1989.
+Using MSCI EAFE instead of MSCI ACWI ex-U.S. decreases GEM’s diversification and lowers its return by 130 bps annually since MSCI ACWI ex-U.S. became usable in 1989.
 This site does not penalize other models accordingly.
-They are able to use emerging market ETFs and indices.
+They can use ETFs that provide emerging market profits.